The Importance of Good Quality Silica Sand

-Reputable equestrian surface suppliers will always confirm that the sand they choose is fit for purpose and graded especially for equestrian use.
-Despite the many varieties of silica sand available, only a select few are considered appropriate for use as equestrian arena surfacing.
+Reputable equestrian surface suppliers will always confirm that the sand they choose is fit for purpose and graded specifically for equestrian use.
+Despite the many varieties of silica sand available, only a select few are considered appropriate for use in equestrian arena surfacing.

 As trusted sellers of equine sand, we recommend that silica sand should never be used as a stand-alone riding surface.
 Combining it with other materials, such as Daytec™ stabilising fibre, rubber chippings or both, ensures a stable surface that only requires occasional irrigation to keep it performing at its best.

 Alternatively, you can take advantage of our pre-mixed equestrian surfaces which are quick and easy to install and available either waxed or non-coated.View surfaces